PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/made-copy-of-an-interface-service.md

+# How to add Outbound Interface for Images

+1. Powershell script create service shell
+2. Run RegEdit file to update OS Registry entries
+3. Make sure the cfg & config files are in the `operations` folder
+4. Run update scripts for Collector and Sislnk databases

+---

 used SislnkHL7ToEngineHL7_Q193Prod as a template to create a new service called "Patrick310"

 used the installer msi to create the service